wialho/downtime/downtime/README.md

 4. to release run `npm run build` , this wil create a `dist` folder, just drop that at the web serving root.
    ![alt text](image-1.png)
    Finally, overwrite the `services.json` with any updates and click reload.

+## licensing

+- for use for free always